rrobinn/academic-kickstart/content/home/experience.md

   date_start = "2016-09-01"
   date_end = ""
   description = """
   My program of research is multi-disciplinary, and spans the fields of Child Psychology, Neuroscience, and Computational Psychiatry.
   During my Ph.D.
 I've worked on multiple collaborative teams, both leading projects and serving as a statistical consultant.
-My work has been published in multiple academic journals, and I have presented my work at international conferences.
+My work has been published in multiple academic journals, and presented at international conferences.

   My research projects include: